claytron5000/myblog/_posts/2018-07-02-easy-incorporate-react.md

     fetch('https://myfirebasebackend', {method: 'PUT', body: JSON.stringify(newCount)})
   }
 ```
 And, yes, I'm doing two things at once in a function.
 How non-functional of me!
-Seriously, though, this _feels_ wrong, if you know a "better", or more functional way to do this, let me know.
+Seriously, though, this _feels_ wrong, if you know a better, or more functional way to do this, let me know.

 We're close, but the value from one browser won't update in another browser, we need to get data from the database in real time.
 In this case, every second I'll fetch data.
-First move the fetch `GET` in a function:
+First move the fetch `GET` into a function:
 ```
 tick() {
     fetch(COUNTERAPI)